Despite loss, Beto O’Rourke’s run reveals a changing Texas

 “Beto was the reason,” he said.

 It remains to be seen what’s next for O’Rourke, who came within 3 percentage points of Republican Sen. Ted Cruz in the closest Senate race in Texas in 40 years.
-The El Paso congressman has insisted he’s not interested in another office for now, but that has done little to dampen speculation that he could run for office again in 2020.
+The El Paso congressman, who shattered fundraising records in a Senate campaign, raising more than $70 million, has insisted he’s not interested in another office for now.
+But that has done little to dampen speculation that he could run again in 2020.

 Texas’ other Senate seat, held by Republican John Cornyn, is up for re-election that year.
 He called the midterms a “wake-up call” for his party in Texas.